 Brooks Canopy - Women's

 Coming in hot is the Brooks Canopy, a warm, comfortable jacket full of the best features a runner could ask for.
 We found it to be the perfect companion for cool spring mornings due to its practical fit and cozy materials.
 Like the LSD, this jacket has excellent visibility, a neat packable hood, and an armband for easy transport.
-The media port is an cool bonus that continues to add to this jacket's user-friendliness.
+The media port is a cool bonus that continues to add to this jacket's user-friendliness.

 On the other hand, the Canopy had room for improvement.
 Its weight was a concern for some of our testers, and there were some contenders with improved breathability.
 If you stick to cool weather in this layer, however, we think you'll find a nice balance between warmth and airflow.
-At a very reasonable price, this $120 garment can't be beaten.
+At a very reasonable price, it can't be beaten.

 Read review: Brooks Canopy

 Top Pick for Winter Workouts

 The Arc'teryx Gaea is a bit of a black sheep in this review as the only truly insulated jacket that we tested.
 We were immediately concerned that it would be just too warm for running, but what we found was a highly breathable winter layer that we couldn't get enough of.
 With awesome features like large rear stash pockets, a media port, and exceptional comfort, this jacket is one of a kind.

 However, there are some drawbacks to this layer too.
 While the warmth-to-breathability ratio is stellar, this jacket requires seriously cold temperatures.
 It's heavy and lacking in the ability to easily pack down.
 To happily use this jacket, you'd need to be fairly committed to keeping it on for the duration of your workout, which is pretty feasible given its above-average breathability.
 If you're searching for a winter layer to keep you warm during your coldest workouts, this is the one.